gjanco/mezmo-dd-marketplace/crest_data_systems_dell_emc_isilon/README.md

 ## Overview

-This integration monitors the performance and usage of Dell EMC Isilon clusters and nodes.
-It captures crucial metrics and provides insights into health and operation of the Dell EMC Isilon cluster.
+This integration monitors the performance and usage of Dell EMC Isilon cluster and nodes.
+It captures crucial metrics and provides insights into the health and operation of the Dell EMC Isilon cluster.
+This integration also supports monitors to alert for the CPU, Memory, and Disk Usage of each Node and Cluster.

 Dashboard Name | Description
 ---------------|------------
-Cluster Infromation | This dashboard provides cluster level information.
+Cluster Information | This dashboard provides cluster level information.
 Node Details | This dashboard provides node level information.
 Protocol Details | This dashboard provides cluster wide protocol details.
 File System | This dashboard provides file system details at the node level.
 Quota Information | This dashboard provides quota information.
 Monitors Summary | This dashboard provides a summary of monitors, which are supported by this integration.

-### Monitors

-This integration supports monitors to alert for CPU, Memory and Disk Usage of each Node and Cluster.

 ## Setup

 ### Prerequisites

-You must have the Datadog Agent installed and running.
+1. You must have the Datadog Agent installed and running.
 Additionally, you need to be able to connect to the server with the Datadog Agent installed.

 ### Installation